ScrappyHub/core-vertical-geophysics-earth/README.md

-# CORE VERTICAL — Geophysics & Earth
+# CORE VERTICAL — Geophysics & Earth Systems

-This repository defines geophysical interpretation workflows for CORE.
+This repository defines the Geophysics & Earth vertical for CORE.

-It focuses on subsurface structure, material layering, conductivity, and coupling phenomena.
+It is a **full-stack Earth physics platform** for subsurface, environmental, and material interaction analysis.

+## Physics Stack (Authoritative)

+- LITHOS — layered geology & materials
+- HYDRA — groundwater & fluid flow
+- ARES — seismic & acoustic propagation
+- THERMOS — geothermal gradients
+- MAGNETAR — conductive & EM coupling
+- SIGNAL — correlation & anomaly detection
+- RGSR — multi-domain fusion

-## Scope
+## Real-World Phenomena Modeled

-- Subsurface interpretation
+- Earthquakes & fault activity
+- Underground voids & tunnels
+- Aquifers & groundwater flow
+- Volcanic & geothermal systems
-- Layered material visualization
+- Mineral & material layering
+- Subsurface infrastructure

+## What This Vertical Is

+- A **scientific Earth systems platform**
-- Water–rock–EM coupling analysis
+- A **non-extractive geophysical analysis tool**
-- Geological anomaly mapping
+- A **risk and anomaly interpretation system**

-## Non-Scope
+## What This Vertical Is Not

-- No drilling control
+- Not a drilling controller
-- No extraction systems
+- Not an extraction planner
-- No simulation engines
-- No platform authority

-## Architecture Position
-Consumes outputs from LITHOS, HYDRA, MAGNETAR, ARES, and RGSR.
+- Not a predictive oracle

+## Registries & Lenses

+- Geological layer registries
+- Material property libraries
+- Seismic profile presets
+- Environmental coupling models

 ## Governance

-Governed by CORE platform law.
-Interpretation must remain non-destructive and non-extractive.
+All outputs are interpretive.
+No extraction or exploitation authority exists here.